School Curriculum: An update

 Units of learning

 Our unique creative curriculum combines art and design, history, geography and design and technology objectives.
 Rigorous teaching of discreet subject specific skills and knowledge is delivered alongside opportunities to apply those skills in a cross curricular context.
-Topics often focus on familiar themes, such as ‘Roman Britain’ and the ‘Ancient Greeks’ but also include newer, themes such as ‘Solution Revolution’, ‘Difference’, ‘Culture Clash’ and ‘Kings and Queens’.
+Topics often focus on familiar themes, such as ‘Roman Britain’ and the ‘Ancient Greeks’ but also include newer, themes such as ‘Solution Revolution’, ‘Difference’, ‘Garbage to Gold’ and ‘Kings and Queens’.
 These themes offer opportunities to apply learning from our British Values and SMSC curriculum, promoting liberty, tolerance and mutual respect.

 Each theme is linked to our whole-text approach to teaching literacy with each taught session setting out to answer a Challenge Question.
 We aim for our children to be inspired by their learning, to develop enquiring minds, a sense of their own identity and respect for other cultures.